 Whenever we get a gaming headset in for testing, we look out for three keys things: comfort, good quality audio and a good quality microphone.
 The former can be very subjective.
 Everyone has a different shaped and sized head, and what's comfortable for one person may be a head-pinching nightmare vice for someone else.
 To test comfort levels, we simply try to wear a headset for as long as possible.
 The longer it lasts without pressing down on skulls and pinching jaw bones, the better.

-We also try out every headset as a pair of music headphones, listening to a mix of gaming soundtracks, rock bands and pop to see how it holds up away from games.
-Finally, we'll record ourselves speaking into the microphone, to see how clear the audio is and how it handles plosive words and phrases.
-Hopping on Discord with some trusted friends and getting their feedback helps too.
+In addition to playing a variety of games to judge sound quality, we also try out every headset as a pair of music headphones, listening to different genres and soundtracks to hear how they perform outside of games.
+Finally, we'll test microphones in a couple of ways: recording ourselves speaking into the microphone, to see how clear the audio is and how it handles plosive words and phrases, and hopping onto Discord to ask some trusted friends how the mic sounds on their end.